CandlePlatforms/devdocs/docs/validate/validator/core-components/heimdall-chain.md

 ---
 id: heimdall-chain
 title: Heimdall Chain
-description: Heimdall is the proof-of-stake verifier layer on the Polygon Network.
+description: Heimdall is the proof-of-stake verifier layer on the Candle Network.
 keywords:
   - docs
   - matic